PhasicJ/PhasicJ/architecture/decisions/style/prototypes.md

 # Architectural Technical Prototype Style Decisions

+## Conventions

 - Prototypes should be stored under [`//architecture/prototypes/`][1].
-Each prototype should be stored in its own directory with a name prefixed by `pt-` (an abbreviation of "prototype").
+Each prototype should be stored in its own directory with a name prefixed by `pt_` (an abbreviation of "prototype").

 - Each prototype should be studying a fixed set of technical artifacts.
 For